Wednesday, September 10, 2025

 Always masking his true intentions

-Satan’s deception is that sin yields pleasure and God is too loving to punish it.
-God’s truth is that the wages of sin is death and God is too righteous not to punish it.
+Satan’s lie is, “Sin yields pleasure and God is too loving to punish it.”
+God’s truth is, “The wages of sin is death and God is too righteous not to punish it.”

 Romans 6:23 says, “The wages of sin is death, but the gift of God is eternal life in Christ Jesus our Lord.”
 The only way to be with God after we die is to believe in His Son Jesus Christ.